qiningliu1/race-to-the-raft/TASKS-CRITERIA.md

 #### Information to be displayed

 The information that needs to be displayed by your viewer is similar to the information that needed to be placed into a field in task 3.
-You only need to display information found in the `board` and `hand` strings.
+You only need to display information found in the `newBoard` and `hand` strings.
 Other information about the game is not supplied in Task 3 and as such does not need to be displayed.
 The things we're looking for in your viewer:
-- The colour/state of each square on the board
+- The colour/state of each square on the newBoard
-- The cats on the board (we want to see the cat on the board, not a list of locations)
+- The cats on the newBoard (we want to see the cat on the newBoard, not a list of locations)
 - The cards in a player's hand

 What follows are some steps you may want to follow to help you with implementing the viewer.
 You do not have to follow this procedure, but it's here to help if you get stuck:
-1. Draw the board, with each coloured square in it's correct location
+1. Draw the newBoard, with each coloured square in it's correct location
 2. Display cats in their correct `row` and `column` coordinates
 3. Display the cards in a player's hand in the North orientation